Value-Added & Rewards Checking. An Honest Comparison.

 We’re here to help.
-Even though we specialize in Value-Added Checking, our goal is for you to walk away satisfied, and part of how we achieve that is by providing information on each type of Checking program, not just the one we offer.
+Even though we specialize in Subscription (Value-Added) Checking, our goal is for you to walk away satisfied, and part of how we achieve that is by providing information on each type of Checking program, not just the one we offer.

 For the purposes of this comparison, even though there are several firms offering these services, we will focus on the most popular providers:

 - EconoCheck® for their Subscription (Value-Added) Club Checking program

 We want you to be able to choose the service that’s best for your institution.
 Let’s talk about how the two types compare in these areas: